Skip to content

 We want to be able to transform our image so that we can add some fun backgrounds.

-To do this, we’re going to use the Cloudinary URL Gen SDK, which will allow us to create our transformations in our React app, where the Node SDK is only available in Node (like our serverless function).
+To do this, we’ll use the Cloudinary URL Gen SDK, which will allow us to create our transformations in our React app, where the Node SDK is only available in Node (like our serverless function).

 yarn add @cloudinary/url-gen